KBtechnologies/NeoFloppy/neofloppy.specification.md

 All common external media have serious handing deficits stemming from lack of standardization.
 - USB flashdrives - as small and handy as they are - lack any good way to label them.
   - This often enough results in users fumbling around with drives, espechally when they have a large quantity of equally-looking ones.
     - Flashdrives never were "designed" with handeability, accessibility or useability in mind.
-So essential Quality-of-Life features common on other media from 8" FDDs to BD-RWs like labelling or even a good way to store them efficiently was never the focus of it.
+So essential Quality-of-Life features common on other media from 8" FDDs to BD-RWs like labelling or even a good way to store them efficiently was never the focus for them.
 - With the notable exception of [LTO Ultrium](https://en.wikipedia.org/wiki/Linear_Tape-Open#Mechanisms) most modern media do not account for automated "Media Libraries" including [Autoloaders](https://en.wikipedia.org/wiki/Tape_library#Autoloaders) and the need to store and archive a bigger quantity of media and automatically retrieve them.

 The [3,5" FDD did these things quite well](https://youtu.be/tJCMzdzh4Tw?t=95), but the used technology is hopelessly outdated in [the age of legitimate 1 TB microSD cards](https://www.ign.com/articles/the-best-1tb-microsd-cards).